M66B/FairEmail/FAQ.md

 To encrypt and send a message just check the menu *Encrypt* and the message will be encrypted on sending.

-To decrypt a received message, open the message and just tap the padlock icon just below the grey message action bar.
+To decrypt a received message, open the message and just tap the padlock icon just below the message action bar.

 The first time you send an encrypted message you might be asked for a sign key.
 FairEmail will automatically store the sign key ID in the selected identity for the next time.